Nextiva / Blog / Customer Experience

 You can start improving your customer experience bit by bit right now.

-We’ve shown you 21 ways to gather customer insights using tools that are right at your fingertips.
+We’ve shown you 21 ways to gather customer insights using tools at your fingertips.
 This is a great first step toward getting to know your customer base, but it’s also just the beginning.

 Once you start to pull customer insights, you will face another challenge — scattered data.
 There are dozens of data sources, including social media posts, customer feedback forms, and order data.
 The next step is to plug these sources into a unified dashboard.